CanInBad/BDCC_wiki/Datapack-scene-creator-tutorial.md

 To make it so the second button end the scene, find an `End scene` blocks and do the same, drag it inside the code of the second button.

+By the way, it's very important that you don't use (or at least try to not use) blocks that modify the game's state outside of the `add button` calls (getting the pain value of the player is fine but modifying it is not for example).
+Why not?
+The scene's state code gets ran every time the game needs to present the scene to the player..
+Which is -usually- only once.. but if the player, for example, saves and loads the game, the scene code will be ran again!
+Another way to trigger that is using any debug action.

+So, the rule is very simple.
+If you want to 'react' to the player's selected action, put these blocks into the code of buttons, they are guaranteed to run once.

 https://github.com/user-attachments/assets/ca26b427-ef34-4b96-bcde-7dbe58ee3c65

 The reason why it began playing an intro scene of the game when our scene ended is because that's how the editor scene runner works.
 It 'starts a new game' and then plays our scene on top.
 You can actually choose to play off of any save that you have.
 Press the 'Pick save' button and it will show you a list of all the saves that you have.